larspensjo/ChronoSchismLogViewer/docs/Plan.MainImplementation.md

         1. On every `InputTextChanged` event, the `AppLogic` will also start or reset a short platform timer (e.g., 300ms).
         2. When the timer fires, the `AppLogic` checks if the *current* regex is valid.
         3. If it is, it proceeds with the full diffing workflow: stripping timestamps with the new pattern, re-computing the diff, and updating the viewer controls. the new pattern, re-computing the diff, and updating the viewer controls.

+5.  **Timestamp Pattern History Popup:**
+    *   Maintain a rolling history (size 5) of successful timestamp patterns in the presenter state.
+    *   When the timestamp input gains focus or the user invokes a dedicated command (e.g., a dropdown button next to the field), display a lightweight popup listing the recent patterns.
+Selecting one re-populates the input and retriggers validation/diffing.
+    *   This requires minor additions to the UI description (a trigger control) and to the event handling path to show/hide the popup and commit the selected pattern.
+    * This information shall be saved between sessions.